German Cases Made Simple: All Four Cases with Charts, Tables & Quizzes

 German Prepositions with Dative and Accusative Chart showing usage examples and classifications

-German prepositions with dative and accusative: a chart explaining which prepositions require which case.
+German prepositions with dative and accusative: which prepositions require which case.

-Prepositions are some of the strongest signal words in German grammar — they often tell you immediately which case to use.
-Some always take the same case, while nine special ones (called two-way prepositions) can take either accusative or dative.
+Prepositions are among the strongest signal words in German — they often tell you immediately which case to use.
+Some always take the same case; nine special two-way prepositions take either accusative or dative.

-Dative aus, außer, bei, mit, nach, seit, von, zu, gegenüber
+Dativeaus, außer, bei, mit, nach, seit, von, zu, gegenüber, ab

 Two-Way Prepositions (Wechselpräpositionen)